Skip to content

 Most customers looking for HVAC services aren’t just searching “HVAC company”—they need help with a specific system and problem.

-That’s why you should create a page for every service you offer.
-This way, customers will find your website no matter what type of HVAC work they’re searching for.
+That’s why you should create a page for every HVAC service you offer.
+This will increase your online visibility and help potential customers find your website when they’re searching for a specific HVAC service.

-For example, a potential customer who searches “ac repair Columbus” will find Buckeye Heat’s air conditioning repair page, and those searching “Columbus heat pump replacement” will find a page for that on the same website:
+For example, potential clients who search “AC repair Columbus” will find Buckeye Heat’s air conditioning repair page.
+Those searching “Columbus heat pump replacement” will also find a page for that service on the same website:

 HVAC service page example

-• Have a page title that contains the keyword you want to target (like “furnace installation Denver”)
+• Have a page title that contains the keyword you want to target (e.g., “furnace installation Denver”)

 • Include advice that helps homeowners troubleshoot their HVAC system problems so they contact you with the right request